Mike Junkin: Professional career

 Junkin was selected in the first round with the fifth overall pick in the 1987 NFL draft by the Cleveland Browns.
 To acquire him, the Browns traded Chip Banks along with their first and second-round picks to the San Diego Chargers for their first and second-round picks.
 In regards to the selection, head coach Marty Schottenheimer stated that scout Dom Anile had watched him play, and compared his playing style to "a mad dog in a meat market."
 However, Anile saw him as a second-round talent despite the quote, and felt he was not worth the fifth overall selection, but Schottenheimer overruled his scouts and selected Junkin with that pick.
 The Browns' archrival, the Pittsburgh Steelers, were surprised at the pick as they had expected the Browns to select Shane Conlan after trading up for the pick; the St. Louis Cardinals selection of Kelly Stouffer and the Buffalo Bills selection of Conlan eventually allowed the Steelers to select future Hall of Fame cornerback Rod Woodson, haunting the Browns for years.

 Entering the 1987 season, Junkin was projected to be the starting outside linebacker opposite Clay Matthews, Jr. despite playing inside linebacker in college, which generated criticism around the league as a transition that would be difficult for him to make.
 After a 16-day holdout, the Browns and Junkin agreed to a four-year deal worth nearly $2 million.
-After missing the first preseason game against the St. Louis Cardinals, he made his debut against the New York Giants.
+After missing the first preseason game against the Cardinals, he made his debut against the New York Giants.
 In that game, he played the second half and failed to record a tackle.
 By the end of training camp, due to struggles learning the outside linebacker position, he made the roster, but lost the starting job to Anthony Griggs.
-After the Browns moved to a 4-3 defense for the second game against the Pittsburgh Steelers, Junkin made his debut, and the plan was for him to gradually see more playing time each week.
+After the Browns moved to a 4–3 defense for the second game against the Steelers, Junkin made his debut, and the plan was for him to gradually see more playing time each week.
 In early November, due to a combination of a players' strike and an injured wrist, Junkin was placed on the injured reserve list and replaced on the active roster by David Grayson.